Master of Education in Special Education

 The Masters of Education, Special Education licensure track is for earning initial licensure in teaching Special Education K-12th grade.

 Regular Admission Criteria

-Baccalaureate degree from a regionally accredited institution with a cumulative GPA of at least 2.75 (4.0 scale), or Grade point average of 3.0 for the last 60 hours of undergraduate courses
+Baccalaureate degree from an institutionally or regionally accredited institution with a cumulative GPA of at least 2.75 (4.0 scale), or a GPA of 3.0 for the last 60 hours of undergraduate courses

-The UA Little Rock graduate level, first time licensure programs (MEd in Education, for all all content areas, middle childhood, and special education licensure tracks and the Graduate Certificate in Education content area licensure tracks) will accept as an admission exam:
+The UA Little Rock graduate level, first-time licensure programs (MEd in Education, for all content areas, middle childhood, and special education licensure tracks and the Graduate Certificate in Education content area licensure tracks) will accept as an admission exam:

 - ACT scores at or above a minimum

 - Writing 6 or English/Writing combined 19.

 If an individual has taken the ACT multiple times, we will consider the highest score in each category from those multiple exams.

 - Math 510 (Before 3/2016 = 470)

 - Evidence-Based Reading and Writing 510 (Before 3/2016 Writing = Critical Reading Section= 910)